 The John Carroll School offers limited financial assistance to eligible families, based on documented financial need.
 Financial Aid grants are awarded annually and are deducted from the tuition.
 Families must reapply every year.
 The school reserves the right to rescind awards if the required documentation of income, assets and other data is not provided by the deadlines that are published.

-To be considered for grants for the 2019-2020 school year, families must submit the online FACTS financial aid application between November 1 and December 21, 2018.
-2018 tax returns must be uploaded to FACTS no later than May 1, 2019 for income verification.
+To be considered for need-based aid for the 2023–24 school year, families must submit the online FACTS financial aid application between October 1 and December 16, 2022.
+2021 tax returns and W-2s must be uploaded to FACTS with the financial aid application, 2022 W-2s must be uploaded by February 15, 2023 and 2022 tax returns no later than May 1, 2023 for income verification.

-New families are notified of awards as part of their acceptance package; returning families are notified before re-enrollment contracts are due.
+New families are notified of awards as part of their acceptance package; returning families are notified in the re-enrollment contracts in Veracross.

 Multi-Child Family Discounts

 The Multi-Child Family Discount provides families who have more than one child enrolled at John Carroll a reduction in tuition.
 The second child will receive $500 off tuition; the third child would receive an additional $500 off of tuition and so forth.

 The John Carroll School offers the following scholarship opportunities to exceptionally qualified boys and girls.